yale-nlp/lab_website/README.md

-# Krishnaswamy Lab Website
+# YaleNLP Lab Website
-The Krishnaswamy Lab website is built primarily with Svelte, DaisyUI, SvelteKit, Tailwindcss, and Typescript.
+YaleNLP Lab website is built primarily with Svelte, DaisyUI, SvelteKit, Tailwindcss, and Typescript.
 Data is managed via static YAML files.
+The template is borrowed from https://github.com/KrishnaswamyLab/krishnaswamy-lab-site

 # Contributing
 Are you a lab member trying to update information on the website?
 Then this is the section for you!